keymanapp/keyboards/README.md

 `./build.sh` can be used to build all the keyboards from the command line.

-* `kmc`, the Keyman Developer compiler, is installed as a Node.js modul, and so Keyman Developer is not required for builds.
+* `kmc`, the Keyman Developer compiler, is installed as a Node.js module, and so Keyman Developer is not required for builds.

 #### Common `build.sh` parameters